software-mansion-labs/expo-brownfield-target/docs/cli.md

 - `-r, --release` - Build the brownfield in release mode

 - `-a, --all` - Build brownfield in both debug and release mode.
 Equivalent to specifying both `--debug` and `--release` at once.
-Default behavior
+Default build type if none is specified

 - `-l, --library` - Specify brownfield library name (default: inferred from the project)

 - `--repo, --repository` - Specify one or more Maven repositories to publish artifacts to by their names.
 Can be passed multiple times to specify multiple repositories

 - `-t, --task` - Specify one or more Gradle publish tasks to be run.
 Can be passed multiple times to specify multiple tasks

 ----